ethhub-io/ethhub/other/ethhub-cftc-response.md

 The Ethereum network is a turing-complete blockchain.
 This means that it is capable of executing arbitrary code - known as smart contracts.
 The ability to run code on the Ethereum blockchain means that developers can build applications on top of it.
 One such application, MakerDAO, allows users to use their ETH as collateral to take out a loan in a USD-pegged stablecoin (known as DAI).
 Applications are all interoperable within the confines of the Ethereum network.

 Ethereum 2.0 (Serenity) is a substantial upgrade for the Ethereum network being deployed in multiple phases.
-The main features in this upgrade include a move to Proof of Stake (for securing the network, sharding (for scaling the network) and eWASM (a new virtual machine for the network).
+The main features in this upgrade include a move to Proof of Stake (for securing the network), sharding (for scaling the network) and eWASM (a new virtual machine for the network).

 #### 8. Does the Ethereum Network face scalability challenges?
 If so, please describe such challenges and any potential solutions.
 What analyses or data sources could be used to assess concerns regarding the scalability of the underlying Ethereum Network, and in particular, concerns about the network’s ability to support the growth and adoption of additional smart contracts?

-The Ethereum Network suffers from scalability challenges similar to Bitcoin.
+The Ethereum Network faces scalability problems similar to Bitcoin and other blockchains.

-It's important to understand the basics of how the Ethereum blockchain operates before diving into scaling.
-Every transaction cost a certain amount of "gas' which is the cost in computational power to execute a transaction.
+It's important to understand the basics of how the Ethereum blockchain functions before diving into scaling.
+Every transaction cost a certain amount of "gas" which is the cost, in computational power, to execute a transaction.
 Every block processed on the network has a cap on the amount of gas it can hold.
 This is because if blocks get too large, there are issues with storage and network latency.
 Currently, the Ethereum network sits at max capacity in terms of gas used every day.

 This is how Ethereum plans to tackle the scalability issue: